Snimm/subtitle-quality-quantification-tool/README.md

 ## Overview

-This tool provides functionality for analyzing videos to identify subtitle obstruction.
+This tool provides functionality for analysing subtitle.
+It checks if the subtitle and the text present in the video overlap.
 It includes two main commands: `main` for analyzing videos for subtitle obstruction and `get-video-details` for extracting video details such as FPS, frame count, width, and height.

 ## Installation